ystia/yorc/doc/configuration.rst

 By default telemetry data are only stored in memory.
 See :ref:`janus_telemetry_section` for more information about telemetry.

-Bellow is an example of configuration file with telemetry metrics forwarded to a ``Statsd`` instance and with a ``Prometheus`` HTTP endpoint exposed.
+Below is an example of configuration file with telemetry metrics forwarded to a ``Statsd`` instance and with a ``Prometheus`` HTTP endpoint exposed.

 .. code-block:: JSON